Nenkai/relink-modding/docs/tables/table_database.md

 In order to make it easier for editing, it is recommended to first convert them to [SQLite](https://en.wikipedia.org/wiki/SQLite) for easier manipulation.

+!!! danger

+    Do **NOT** use this online.
+Likewise, do **NOT** use this to create and publish cheat related mods, such as skill edits.

+    Table research and edits should be reserved to adding or adjusting content.
+Using mods with table edits has a **high** potential for breakage.
+If you are publishing a mod with table edits, only include the table files you've edited in your mod, **not ALL the tables**.

+    **Mention which tables you have edited when publishing your mod**.
+Otherwise multiple mods may conflict if they edit the same table.

 ---

 ## Converting to SQLite